 - 1. Having knowledge and understanding of the business, who understands the roles and duties of the Company Secretary. - 2.
 Having knowledge and understanding of the laws, rules and regulations of SEC and SET. - 3.
-Performing the duties in accordance with the laws, and company's rules and regulations with responsibility, carefulness, honesty, diligence, and supporting company's operations to reach the objectives under the principles of good corporate governance, and business code of conduct. - 4.
-Keeping the company's confidential information, and not abusing company's insider information for their own or external parties' interest - 5.
-Having pleasant personality and ability to coordinate with other parties, both inside and outside of the company. - 6.
+Performing the duties in accordance with the laws, and company's rules and regulations with responsibility, carefulness, honesty, diligence, and supporting company's operations to reach the objectives under the principles of good corporate governance, and business code of conduct.

+- 5. Having pleasant personality and ability to coordinate with other parties, both inside and outside of the company. - 6.
 Having experience in the position of the Company Secretary of a listed company for at least 3 year.